ROCm/AMDMIGraphX/examples/python_nfnet_inference/README.md

 There is no ONNX model released for NFNet, as of June 2021, however PyTorch model is available at: https://github.com/rwightman/pytorch-image-models.
 We provide an in-house produced and optimized ONNX model, which can be parsed and compiled using MIGraphX for AMD GPUs.
-The ONNX model file can be fetched using the notebook we provide
+The ONNX model file can be fetched using the Jupyter notebook we provide.

 ### Requirements:
 1) AMD GPU system with ROCm installed.